pippolo84/beetools/README.md

 }
 ```

-- `encode` to decode data (taken from stdin) in JSON format and encode them in bencode format.
+- `encode` to decode data in JSON format and encode them in bencode format.

 ```
 $ beetools encode debian-10.8.0-amd64-netinst.iso.json